kevinmcaleer/kevsrobots.com/web/_posts/2024-02-03-docker-swarm.md

 ## Conclusion

 In this project, we created a Docker Swarm cluster on Raspberry Pi 5, and deployed and managed scalable microservices applications.
-We learned how to install Docker on each Raspberry Pi, set up the network for the Docker Swarm cluster, create the Docker Swarm cluster, and deploy and manage scalable microservices applications on the Docker Swarm cluster.
+We learned how to install Docker on each Raspberry Pi, set up the network for the Docker Swarm cluster, create the Docker Swarm cluster, and deploy and manage scalable microservices applications on the Docker Swarm cluster